Aaron Burr Sr.: Death

 In the fall of 1757, Burr died in his first year in Princeton (tenth year of being the president) of fever after traveling to Massachusetts to Governor Belcher's funeral where he delivered a sermon.
 It was believed that his premature death had been brought on or aggravated by overwork.
 His remains were interred in the President's Lot at Princeton Cemetery.
 His widow died seven months later, orphaning their three-year-old daughter and two-year-old son.

 Descendants

 His grandchildren include Aaron Burr Reeve (1780–1809), who died shortly after the birth of his only child, Tapping Burr Reeve (1809–1829), and Theodosia Burr (1783–1813).
 Theodosia was married to Joseph Alston (1779–1816), who served as the 44th Governor of South Carolina from 1812 to 1814.

+Brothers and sisters

+Aaron Burr Sr. had many siblings from his father's three marriages: